turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 ## Pair Practice

-In pairs, let's resurrect one of your old IdeaBox projects from Module 2.
+In pairs, let's resurrect your old IdeaBox projects from Module 2.

 * Can you create a logger that listens for new ideas and commits them to a log file?
 * Can you create a publisher that posts your idea to the *#supersecret* channel on Slack?
 * Can you create a service that sends your idea to a phone number via SMS using Twilio?
 * Can you integrate your both of your projects so that adding an idea to one IdeaBox also adds it to the other?
 * Can you implement updating and destroying ideas in the same fashion?
+* Can you use pattern-subscribing to properly namespace your channels?

 ## Wrap-Up